 Take Back Control Of Your Vagina

-I am an expert on celibacy and I have just taken part in a BBC live five radio chat with Emma Barnett about sex over 60 which I decided to do (celibate by choice for 15 years) because in my humble opinion and in my experience, the subject of sex in this over sexualized society has become over analysed and as a result truly distorted, especially by young people.
+Shirley writes, I am an expert on celibacy and I have just taken part in a BBC live five radio chat with Emma Barnett about sex over 60 which I decided to do (celibate by choice for 15 years) because in my humble opinion and in my experience, the subject of sex in this over sexualized society has become over analysed, over done and as a result truly distorted, especially by young people.

-You must admit regardless of what your take on sex is, this world has gone completely mad when thousands of young girls globally are being groomed, trafficked into prostitution, kidnapped off our streets in broad daylight to be traded and sold as sex slaves and young men are learning all they know about sex from online porn, distorted images of women gagging for it.
+You must admit regardless of what your take on sex is, this world has gone completely mad when thousands of young girls globally are being groomed, trafficked into prostitution, kidnapped off our streets in broad daylight to be traded and sold as sex slaves and young men are learning all they know about sex from online porn, distorted images of women gagging for it and criminal gangs.

 Image Credits - Beth Walsh

 I was born in the 50’s into poverty where with boozing came danger from older men.
 It was happening on the estate I lived on but was not talked about or spotlighted in the media.
 As a promiscuous teenager in the 60’s and 70’s where having sex was as common as having a cup of tea, I have had my fair share of being sexually loose and free, never really putting any value on my actions or considering the risks to my mental and physical well being.

 I am with the feminists now at 60 agreeing that women like men should have the right to be sexually liberated, loose and openly shag around if they desire to but I also believe this is not what women truly want, if they are honest and not pressurised by their peers, their biological clock or men.